afiqezio/trackerhero/README.md

 Trackerhero assessment answer

 ## About
-A simple 'Site Visit' page that includes forms and a map displaying the user's current location with a marker.
+This is a simple 'Site Visit' page that includes a form and a map displaying the user's current location with a marker.
+It was built using Flutter version 3.24.4.